cecileane/computingtools/pages/notes1215.md

 in `/workspace/software/` (not on AFS in particular), and loads the correct path to that software and its libraries.
-If we wanted to run a python script, we would do `module load python/python3.6.4` for instance.
+If we wanted to run a python script, we would do `module load python/python3.6.7` for instance.
+Do `module avail` to see what modules are available.

 To run the script: